jasonmb626/mySetups/LinuxDev/Fedora_36_Setup.md

 (Recommend placing it in ~/.local/share/wallpapers)

+Set the background

+(Or wait until we import dconf settings later.
+It'll do the same thing.)

 Right click desktop, select Change Background.
 Add Picture and set it as your desktop wallpaper

-### (Optional) Set your workspaces
+### Set your workspaces

-This will happen automatically when loading dconf settings later in doc
+(Or wait until we import dconf settings later.
+It'll do the same thing.)

 Settings -> Multitasking